-Bake this Banana Cake Bread in a rectangular tin and you can cut it easily into smaller portions for a bake sale.
+Add chocolate chips to jazz up this Banana Cake Bread.
+Bake this in a rectangular tin and you can cut it easily into smaller portions for a bake sale.

 Try this beetroot chocolate cake recipe from Wholesome Ireland, it is dense and moist.
 You can bake it either in a cake tin or loaf tin.